Vicko Andrić: Work in the Dalmatian Directorate of Public Construction

 Although he had an architect's and surveyor's diploma, he was generally given geodetic work.
-After being appointed an engineer in the Directorate of Public Construction in Dalmatia, from 1824 to 1828 he mainly worked reclaming wetlands in the Dalmatian hinterland, renovating and constructing roads, bridges, wells and fountains.
+After being appointed an engineer in the Directorate of Public Construction in Dalmatia, from 1824 to 1828 he mainly worked reclaiming wetlands in the Dalmatian hinterland, renovating and constructing roads, bridges, wells and fountains.
 During 1828 and 1829 he led the work on the river Krka and the Botišnici creek in Knin.
 According to architectural records while there he also worked on a project restoring a church and parish hall in Vrpolje.
 Around the year 1830 he worked on a project for the Orthodox in the episcopate of Šibenik, and also led work on the court building in Skradin and the parish office in Ervenik.

 Due to continuously living on site and the difficult working conditions, Vicko Andrić become ill.
 In 1833 he was appointed a regular pension by decision of the Royal Commission.